 This grant does not fund humanitarian work.

-Please read these documents for further info about eligibility, activity restrictions and compliance standards for organizations receiving this grant:
+Please read these documents for additional information about eligibility, activity restrictions, and compliance standards for organizations receiving this grant:

 Past grant recipients